FriendsOfTerraform/modules/aws/resource-access-manager/README.md

 - (list(string)) **`principals = []`** _[since v1.0.0]_

-    List of principals to grant afcess of the resources to.
+    List of principals to grant access of the resources to.
 Valid values include: `the 12-digits AWS account ID, ARN of an AWS Organization, AWS Organization's OU, IAM role, IAM user, or a Service principal`.

 - (list(string)) **`resources = []`** _[since v1.0.0]_